huiqing/percept2/README.md

  * dynamic calling-context-aware function call graph;

- * active functions: the functions that are active during a specific time interval, and
+ * active functions: the functions that are active during a specific time interval

- * inter-node message passing: the sending of messages from one node to another.
+ * inter-node message passing: the sending of messages from one node to another, and

+ * the view of soure code.

  ### How to build Percept2 ###